ChronoSheets/ChronoSheets-Python-Client/docs/ClientsApi.md

 # **clients_get_clients**
 > CSApiResponseListClient clients_get_clients(x_chronosheets_auth)

-Get a collection of clients that are under your organisation
+Get a collection of clients that are under your organisation.
+Requires the 'ManageClientsAndProjects' or 'ManageJobsAndTask' permissions.

 ### Example
 ```python